How to Fix a Buckled Wood Floor: Dry It Out or Replace It?

 Cutting Out The Buckled Wood

-Use a circular saw or handsaw.
+Use a circular saw or hand saw.
 Follow the marked lines.
 Remove the damaged pieces carefully.
-Avoid cutting too deep.
-This can damage the subfloor.
-Clean the area thoroughly.
-Remove any debris.
-Make sure the space is clear.
+Avoid cutting too deep — this can damage the subfloor.
+Clean the area thoroughly and remove any debris so the space is clear for the next step.

 Drying The Subfloor